 The price of tumor and mass removal in dogs and cats depends on the location of the mass.
 It also depends on the type of mass, what we think it is, the condition of the pet, and your pet’s situation.
 Because of these factors, we can’t provide an estimate without seeing your pet.

-We have seen many pets for tumor and mass removals; and can generally keep the surgery quite affordable and in the $300 – $1000 range.
+We have seen many pets for tumor and mass removals; and can generally keep the surgery quite affordable.

 We see a huge variety of cases when it comes to tumors & masses.
 For example, we have removed tumors almost 1/4 the size of some pets or the size of a leg on a pet!
 Others can be smaller, such as smaller paw growths that we have removed.
 Placement matters a lot too – for example, tumors coming from areas with more blood vessels, like the mammary glands, can take more time to remove than from the back.